 If you visit Poland, I bet the currency is a nice bargain for you.
 Polish zloty is immensely cheap, especially for those who earn their income in US dollars, European euros, Swiss francs, British pounds or Scandinavian currencies.

 In general, prices in Poland aren't that high.
-Of course, you can pay through your nose in 5-star hotels but, still, it's nothing compared to prices in Western Europe or USA.
+Of course, you can pay through your nose in 5-star hotel in a big city but, still, it's nothing compared to prices in Western Europe or USA.

 Museum tickets, nightclubs entrance fees or even ski passes are usually low-priced.
 Truth is, you'll find nice accommodation and great restaurants for a very reasonable price even in the biggest Polish cities.